The Spider Plant (Chlorophytum comosum) is a favorite, houseplant. It is practically foolproof for novice gardeners.

-If you have a bright sunny window you want to fill with plants, your Ribbon Plants will do well there, too!
+If you have a sunny window with bright indirect lighting to fill with plants, Ribbon Plants will do well there, too!
 They also do nicely under fluorescent lighting (as in an office or school setting) or with full spectrum artificial light or grow lamps.

 The type of lighting you provide will affect your plants’ appearance, but all types of light work well to keep these hardy little troopers healthy.
 Generally speaking, more sun will produce more pronounced variegation in striped varieties and darker green in solid varieties.

 Lighting also affects the rate of blooming and reproduction.
-Plants kept in brighter light tend to produce more flowers and offspring than those kept in dimmer settings.
+Plants kept in brighter lighting tend to produce more flowers and offspring than those kept in dimmer settings.

 Too much blazing, direct sunlight can be detrimental and will tend to burn the leaves.
 If planting or setting your plant outdoors, keep it out of the midday sun.